praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 Like I said, hubris.

-And so I embarked on writing my C++ compiler in C# (the langauge iCircuit is written in).
+And so I embarked on writing my C++ compiler in C# (the language iCircuit is written in).
 I started by writing a C compiler because C++ is a monster of a language.
 Most Arduino programs only use C features (I thought), so it seemed like a reasonable starting point.